samueleravazzani/Projectunitygame/README.md

 @ Stefano Rossi
 @ Federica Maria Storti

-2D topdown game for computer to deal with anxiety, health and digital literacy and climate change skepticism.
+## Brief Description: 2D topdown game for computer to deal with anxiety, health and digital literacy and climate change skepticism.
-Game in a line: Complete 3 random minigames, related to player's issues, to save the Enchanted Forest.

-UNITY PACKAGES necessary:
+The player has to complete 3 random minigames, one regarding anxiety, one health and digital literacy and one climate change skepticism, to save the Enchanted Forest from a random environment problem (among 4: fire, plastic, smog and storm)
+The available minigames are 10: 3 for anxiety, 2 for health and digital literacy and 5 for climate change skepticism (one for each possible problem).
+/!\ data are now stored on the device using JSON files.
+It is possible to create multiple profiles.

+## Getting started:
+Project realized in Unity 2023.1.13f1 and JetBrains Rider.

+### Unity necessary packages:
 - 2D
 - Cinemachine
 - Post-processing